codica2/scrapinghub-ruby-example/README.md

 > NOTE: make sure you meet the website rules before scraping it.

-Let's imagine that we want to get a list of articles from the [codica](https://www.codica.com/blog/) site.
+Let's imagine that we want to get a list of articles from the [Сodica](https://www.codica.com/blog/) website.
 I'll use [typhoeus](https://github.com/typhoeus/typhoeus) for HTTP requests and [nokogiri](https://github.com/sparklemotion/nokogiri) as HTML parser.

 `app/crawler.rb`